 This spiral is followed by some tears on my part, my family looking confused because they don’t know what to say to me, and me feeling even more guilty because I ‘ruined it again’.

-So one day, I bravely walked into a therapist office and just said it “I think something is wrong with me”… followed by those ever flowing tears.
+So one day, I bravely walked into a therapist’s office and just said it “I think something is wrong with me”… followed by those ever-flowing tears.

 After a few sessions, she had diagnosed my PPA (and later my PPD) and we had come up with some coping techniques that have helped me get through my days better.
 I share them openly with my husband, though honestly I sometimes worry that I am TOO vulnerable with him, and they help him help me with my anxiety when it gets really bad.

-I’ve wrote a bit more about my PPA on other pages so feel free to check out my guests posts over on;
+I’ve written a bit more about my PPA on other pages so feel free to check out my guest’s posts over on;

 What Postpartum Mental Illness Looks Like; 4 Moms Stories

-I knew something was not right and I talked to my OB at my 6 week check up.
+I knew something was not right and I talked to my OB at my 6 weeks check-up.
 I recognized depression from years before and explained exactly what I was feeling.
 At the time I didn’t talk to anyone other than my doctor about my feelings.
-They put me on a safe for breastfeeding, antidepressant.
+They put me on a safe for breastfeeding, an antidepressant.
 It helped BUT it put me to sleep!
 I couldn’t fall asleep on the sofa with an active toddler running around.